-If you want to quickly develop the survival skills needed to come out of a life and death situation alive, you have to train for that scenario and know the dibilitating and even life-ending strikes as well as the mental conditioning necessary.
+If you want to quickly develop the survival skills needed to come out of a life-and-death situation alive, you have to train for that scenario and know the debilitating and even life-ending strikes as well as the mental conditioning necessary.

 Training full-time isn’t practical for most busy martial artists…

-If you’re like most martial artists I run across you probably don’t have enough time after work or in between family engagements to get to your kwoon each day and train.
+If you’re like most martial artists, you probably don’t have enough time after work or in between family engagements to get to your kwoon each day and train.

 No problem.
 Here are some tips to help you be as effective on the street as possible with the time you got.